Semhal22/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. Prints results of division of two environment variables
 10. Performs exponential operation
 11. Convert base 2 to base 10
+12. Prints all possible combinations of two letters